Trovemaster/TROVE/docs/source/molecules.rst

 Polyad scheme: :math:`P = 2(v_1 + v_2 + v_3 + v_4) + v_5 + v_6 + v_7 + v_8 + v_9 \leq 20` with caveats, see paper.

-Potential energy function:  CCSD(T)-F12c/aug-cc-pVQZ-F12 + DK relativistic corrections \textit{ab initio} data fit using polynomial of symmetrised coordinates given above.
+Potential energy function:  CCSD(T)-F12c/aug-cc-pVQZ-F12 + DK relativistic corrections *ab initio* data fit using polynomial of symmetrised coordinates given above.
 Refined using experimental :math:`J = 0, 4` data from HITRAN 2008 database.

-Dipole moment surface expansion: CCSD(T)-F12c/aug-cc-pVTZ-F12 \textit{ab initio} points fit using polynomial of symmetrised coordinates which is then expressed in symmetrised molecular bond (SMB) representation.
+Dipole moment surface expansion: CCSD(T)-F12c/aug-cc-pVTZ-F12 *ab initio* points fit using polynomial of symmetrised coordinates which is then expressed in symmetrised molecular bond (SMB) representation.

 Results: 10to10 linelist complete for up to 1500 K. All states up to 18000 cm\ :sup:`-1` included, up to `J = 39`.

-Notes: This describes the 10to10 calculation which was based on a previous calculation for lower frequencies.
+..
+Note:: This describes the 10to10 calculation which was based on a previous calculation for lower frequencies.
 The high symmetry of methane meant special symmetry considerations are required.
 Details of this are given in the papers.

 Reference: [13YuTeBa]_, [14YuJo]_.

 Sulfur trioxide, SO\ :sub:`3`